 Zero-day malware like this often evades traditional detection through antivirus – so that’s no surprise.
 The question is – what can be done to ensure protection when opening PDF files in Chrome?
 And in general, how can we ensure file-based exploits like this don’t compromise our systems?
 Especially in an organization where PDF files are commonly shared around – and it would be easy for an infected one to find its way in.

 All it takes is for your PDF malware detection to fail and one user to open a malicious file by mistake, and the cascade of events that follow can be catastrophic.
 Many organizations hold private data that would cause great losses (financial and otherwise) if it falls into the wrong hands – so preventing malware infections is vital.

 When Detection-Based Solutions Are No Longer Enough

 So, how do you protect your organization from PDF malware?
 Instead of waiting to react, you should consider a proactive approach such as file sanitization.
 At Votiro, our Positive Selection technology sanitizes every file before it ever reaches your network.
 By disassembling incoming files, neutralizing potential threats, and reassembling those same files, Votiro’s technology can ensure every PDF that comes your way is clean and safe to use.
 The entire process takes under a second, and files retain full functionality.
 Users can carry on work as normal, without presenting a security risk to the organization, downloading and using files as needed.

 Unfortunately, attacks will only become more sophisticated, and this PDF exploit is unlikely to be the last of its kind.
 With new types of zero-day malware cropping up all the time, consider implementing a solution that can guarantee your safety.
-Take a no-nonsense approach to protection from zero-day threats with Votiro Secure File Gateway.
+Take a no-nonsense approach to protection from zero-day threats with Votiro Cloud.
 When every file is sanitized, you won’t have to worry about the damage a malicious PDF file could cause.